cnxtech/5gt-mtp/mtp/README.md

 VALUES (0,0,0,"",100,"","",1);
 ```

 An example of computeFlavour.sql script is already present.
-The file represents the flavours of the NfviPoPs of the reference topology (ReferenceTopology.pptx under the folder "dbscripts/test_topology")
+The file represents the flavours of the NfviPoPs of the reference topology (` ReferenceTopology.pptx ` under the folder  ` dbscripts/test_topology `)
  that is used for test.